ManageIQ/manageiq-documentation/installing_on_openshift_container_platform/_topics/installation.md

         $ oc edit dc/<deployconfig_name>

-4. To deploy {{ site.data.product.title_short }} from template using default
+4. To deploy {{ site.data.product.title_short }} from template using default settings, run:
-    settings, run:

         $ oc new-app --template=cloudforms

-    Alternatively, to deploy {{ site.data.product.title_short }} from a template
-    using customized settings, add the `-p` option and the desired parameters to the command.
+    Alternatively, to deploy {{ site.data.product.title_short }} from a template using customized settings, add the `-p` option and the desired parameters to the command.
 For example:

         $ oc new-app --template=cloudforms -p DATABASE_VOLUME_CAPACITY=2Gi,POSTGRESQL_MEM_LIMIT=4Gi,APPLICATION_DOMAIN=hostname

     **Important:**

     The `APPLICATION_DOMAIN` parameter specifies the hostname used to reach the {{ site.data.product.title_short }} application, which eventually constructs the route to the {{ site.data.product.title_short }} pod.
-If you do not specify the `APPLICATION_DOMAIN` parameter, the
-    {{ site.data.product.title_short }} application will not be accessible after the deployment; however, this can be fixed by changing the route.
-For more information on OpenShift template parameters, see the [OpenShift Container Platform Developer Guide](https://access.redhat.com/documentation/en-us/openshift_container_platform/3.7/html-single/developer_guide/#dev-guide-templates).
+If you do not specify the `APPLICATION_DOMAIN` parameter, the {{ site.data.product.title_short }} application will not be accessible after the deployment; however, this can be fixed by changing the route.
+For more information on OpenShift template parameters, see the
+    [OpenShift Container Platform Developer Guide](https://access.redhat.com/documentation/en-us/openshift_container_platform/3.7/html-single/developer_guide/#dev-guide-templates).

 #### Deploying the {{ site.data.product.title_short }} Appliance Using an External Database

 Before attempting to deploy {{ site.data.product.title_short }} using an external database deployment, ensure the following conditions are satisfied:

-  - Your OpenShift cluster can access the external PostgreSQL server
+  - Your OpenShift cluster can access the external PostgreSQL server.

-  - The {{ site.data.product.title_short }} user, password, and role have been
-    created on the external PostgreSQL server
+  - The {{ site.data.product.title_short }} user, password, and role have been created on the external PostgreSQL server.

-  - The intended {{ site.data.product.title_short }} database is created, and
-    ownership has been assigned to the {{ site.data.product.title_short }} user
+  - The intended {{ site.data.product.title_short }} database is created, and ownership has been assigned to the {{ site.data.product.title_short }} user.

 To deploy the appliance: